-This is a wonderful climb of the spectacular Mount Toubkal in the high Atlas of Morocco in North Africa in summer conditions.
-Mount Toubkal is only around 40 miles to the south of Marrakech and on a clear day it can be clearly seen from the city and vice versa.
+This is a wonderful climb of the spectacular Mount Toubkal in the High Atlas of Morocco in North Africa in summer conditions.
+Mount Toubkal is only around 40 miles to the south of Marrakech and on a clear day, it can be clearly seen from the city and vice versa.
 The summer climb is fairly straight forward and can be achieved by most regular hill walkers.

-Our Mt Toubkal trek allows us to enjoy the sublime surroundings and historical culture of the Berber life and there is time on this trekking holiday to acclimitise properly to the altitude by climbing a series of high passes and lower peaks.
+Our Mt Toubkal trek allows us to enjoy the sublime surroundings and historical culture of the Berber life and there is time on this trekking holiday to acclimatise properly to the altitude by climbing a series of high passes and lower peaks.

-Our gateway to the Atlas Mountains is Marrakech, the so called red city.
+Our gateway to the Atlas Mountains is Marrakech, the so-called red city.
 We overnight here and have the opportunity to explore this ancient city with its exotic souks, palaces and gardens.
-The often snow clad summits of the High Atlas, including Mount Toubkal, provide a wonderful back-drop to the ochre coloured buildings of the city.
+The often snow-clad summits of the High Atlas, including Mount Toubkal, provide a wonderful back-drop to the ochre-coloured buildings of the city.

 "This was my first trek and first time away on my own so as you can imagine I was pretty nervous about coming on the trip but I had such a brilliant time and met some amazing people.
 Speaking with Adventure Alternative prior to booking really reassured me so all that was left for me to do was get excited and gather the gear.